almost/react-native-sqlite/README.md

 # react-native-sqlite

+NOTE: This hasn't been maintained for a while and was never very complete to start with.
+Check out https://github.com/andpor/react-native-sqlite-storage for a more usable library!

 A binding for sqlite3 for React Native.
 Allows a database to be opened and for SQL queries to be run on it.

-Really early version right now, the API might change and I'm still figuring out the best way to do things with React Native.

 Written by Thomas Parslow ([almostobsolete.net](http://almostobsolete.net) and